Bryan-Thaoxaochay/TEKsystems_notes/Capstone/user_stories.md

 ### Deleting
 1. As a signed-in user, I want to delete my past blog posts so that others can't read them. - **DONE**
 2. As a signed-in user, I want to delete my past comments so that others can't read them. - **DONE**
-3. As a signed-in user, I want to delete a saved blog post so that it doesn't show up anymore.
+3. As a signed-in user, I want to delete a saved blog post so that it doesn't show up anymore. - **DONE**

-12/13
+# Backlog User Stories
+...